Shares Terms & Conditions

 1.6 The meanings of certain financial and legal wordings are set out in the 'Glossary' at the end of this document.

 1.7 We act as an execution-only broker and will provide all stockbroking and investment services.
-We will also hold and administer your money and Assets as custodian in line with FCA Client Money Rules.
-We may delegate certain obligations under this Agreement to third parties.
+We will also hold and administer your money and Assets as custodian.
+We may delegate certain obligations under this Agreement to any associated company third parties.

 1.9 You agree that we will be entitled to take any action as we consider necessary, in our absolute discretion, to ensure compliance with Applicable Laws.
 You agree to comply with all Applicable Laws and also to abide by any local laws to which you may be subject.
 You are reminded that this especially applies to all forms of market abuse (e.g.:- market manipulation or insider trading) and corporate governance (e.g.:- director trading).